intel-analytics/ipex-llm/docs/docs/APIGuide/Module.md

 ### Load Keras model

 For __Python__ users, BigDL also supports loading pre-defined Keras models.
 See [keras support](../ProgrammingGuide/keras-support.md) for more details.

-The Keras version we support and test is [__Keras 1.2.2__](https://faroit.github.io/keras-docs/1.2.2/) with TensorFlow backend.
+Note that the Keras version we support and test is [__Keras 1.2.2__](https://faroit.github.io/keras-docs/1.2.2/) with TensorFlow backend.

 A Keras model definition in __JSON__ file can be loaded as a BigDL model.
 Saved weights in __HDF5__ file can also be loaded together with the architecture of a Keras model.